 Samantha: So, so you have any favorite classes or favorite teachers, any of the sisters?

 Dr. Chapdelaine: Oh my goodness!
 I was looking back in the book and I remember Sister Martina.
 Of course my favorite.
 I’m jumping around, I do this terribly.
 My favorite has to have been Sister Madeline or Sister Mary Augustine because she taught us our nursing classes and she supervised us on the clinical units.
 She was always with us, and I just wanted to be like her.
 She was just a wonderful person.
 I would have to say that Sister Madeline as she later was known had a true impact on my life and nursing.
 She was known to be everywhere on the clinical units.
 Sometimes, if you forgot to bring a facecloth back to the bedside for a wash, and she’d catch you making another trip!
 Oh oh oh [chuckles] you were well organized and she was wonderful.
 I would say she has to stand out first for all the years.
 And Sister Donalda was also key in the nursing program.
 She taught anatomy and physiology and a lot of the sciences.
 Sister Philemon whose picture is over there by the chemistry lab, taught us chemistry and I think physics.
 Sister Mary Jean of course, English.
 Let’s see, what other courses?
 Of course we had Monsignor Shea, who was Father Shea at the time for religion.
 I had Sister, for sociology, she was later president.
 Sister [pause] she was like about the third president [ruffles through yearbook] Mary Christopher taught sociology.
 And this was Sister Madeline [points to Sister Madeline’s picture in yearbook] and that was Sister Donalda [points to Sister Donalda’s picture in yearbook] and between the two of them they ran the nursing department.
 This was a nun who graduated the year ahead of us and she worked with new students in the clinical setting I think it was Sr. Mary Geralyn.
 Most of the faculty at that time were all, notice [points out that they were nuns].
 [Laughs] You don’t see that, and of course then we had the chapel (which is not there anymore) in Ochre Court, and that’s where a lot of our activities took place.
 In our freshman year, I’m jumping around again.
 We had an investiture ceremony in December and it is like what they do to the junior students now at the ceremony where they’re inducted into academia.
-Now you’ve done two years, now you’re consider in academia, but we had that in December of our freshman year, and we wore cap and gowns every Friday for services like that, and our cap and gown became a part of our ritual until we went to the hospital and then of course our nursing uniforms were worn.
+Now you’ve done two years, now you’re considered in academia, but we had that in December of our freshman year, and we wore cap and gowns every Friday for services like that, and our cap and gown became a part of our ritual until we went to the hospital and then of course our nursing uniforms were worn.
 That was a part of everybody’s ritual.

 Samantha: No, it’s totally fine!
 Any other like last, any particular memories just from your years as a student?
 Anything that stands out?